| | |

 Texas Route 66 Stoner Patriot Peace Garden of All Faiths

 “Richard D Baker is a unique individual whom I have known for 38 years.
-He is a farmer, a philanthropist and retired telephone repairman.
+He is a farmer, a philanthropist, and a retired telephone repairman.
 His family has farmed in the panhandle of Texas for over a hundred years.
-He is a good-hearted man and a good friend to many…When he first conceived the idea, he contacted his dearest friends and asked them to submit a date that was an important in history…it is left to the traveler/visitor to figure out what significance that date represented…After we each painted our pedestal, he threw a huge BBQ with all the fixins for us and many others.
+He is a good-hearted man and a good friend to many…When he first conceived the idea, he contacted his dearest friends and asked them to submit a date that was important in history…it is left to the traveler/visitor to figure out what significance that date represented…After we each painted our pedestals, he threw a huge BBQ with all the fixings for us and many others.
 That is just his way.
 Quiet and unassuming and ornery as a little brother.”

 You would have thought an artist like Baker would have been shunned as a “dreamer” in the conservative Panhandle, but it turns out…he was not the only one.